 As I look back on that conversation, I have learned that the first statement was false, the second one true, and the third false.
 Let’s look at each assertion in more detail.

 In some ways I was ahead of my time.
 Designing and building a color television set was a daunting proposition back in the 1970s and 80s.
 Not impossible, but certainly difficult.
 Even with an electrical engineering degree the resources regarding color television design were slim to say the least.
 There was also no support from others for such a project when problems were encountered.

 In modern times these limitations … Read the rest

 Posted in Living

 I have been wanting a 10″ Android tablet, but they have always been too expensive.
 Sure, there have always been cheap Chinese knockoffs, but they have always been pretty junky affairs – until now.

-My family recently bought me a .
+My family recently bought me a Polaroid brand 10.1″ tablet running Android 4.0 (Ice Cream Sandwich).
 While this manufacturer does cut some corners, amazingly it didn’t cut the ones that count.
 It sports stereo speakers that sound better than the original Kindle Fire and has more memory as well.
 It even has a front facing camera and an HDMI output jack.
 Speed is decent and WiFi works just fine.
 It lacks the sensors of high end tablets and cell phones, but does have a microphone and accelerometer.
 It is perfect for viewing movies, PDF files, web browsing and Skype – typical tablet stuff.
 It also has USB input so you can easily attach a keyboard as well.
 You can also charge it via USB as well as using the supplied fast charger.

 As for the downsides, there are remarkably few.
 Its ARM-based processor is only single core, and battery life is a tad less than the Kindle Fire, but decent.
-The biggest issue with this tablet is the lack of the Google Play store.
-Polaroid … Read the rest
+The biggest issue with this … Read the rest

 Posted in Tech